petergridge/openweathermaphistory/README.md

 The adjustment factor is calculated based on the the cumulative rainfall for each day.

 Each 24 hrs rain has a lower significance as it ages:
 - Rain in the last 24 hours has a weighting of 1
 - rain for the next 24 hours has a weighting of 0.5
 - rain for the next 24 hours has a weighting of 0.25
 - rain for the next 24 hours has a weighting of 0.12
-    - rain for the next 24 hours has a weighting of 0.06 The adjusted total rainfall is compared to a target rainfall:
+- rain for the next 24 hours has a weighting of 0.06

+The adjusted total rainfall is compared to a target rainfall:
-    - so if the total adjusted rainfall is 2mm and the target rainfall is 10mm a factor of 0.8 will be returned
+- if the total adjusted rainfall is 2mm and the target rainfall is 10mm a factor of 0.8 will be returned

 ## REVISION HISTORY
 ### 1.1.0